dconnet/AgilityBook/Readme.txt

 [Minimum Boost version supported (for TR1): 1.38.0] When the library is unpacked, it should be located according to the map above.
 The default directory when unpacked is boost_1_41_0 (of course, this will vary based on boost version).
-This should be renamed to 'boost' to avoid problems in the project files.
+Set BOOST_ROOT to point to this directory.
+This projects use this environment variable.

 --------------------